Marianne Dashwood

 Marianne Dashwood (eventually Marianne Brandon) is a fictional character in Jane Austen's 1811 novel Sense and Sensibility.
 The 16-year-old second daughter of Mr. and Mrs. Henry Dashwood, she mostly embodies the "sensibility" of the title, as opposed to her elder sister Elinor's "sense".

 She embraces spontaneity, excessive sensibility, love of nature, and romantic idealism: Marianne weeps dramatically when their family must depart from "dear, dear Norland", and later in the book, exclaims, "Oh! with what transporting sensations have I formerly seen them fall!
 How have I delighted, as I walked, to see them driven in showers about me by the wind!
 What feelings have they, the season, the air altogether inspired!
 Now there is no one to regard them.
 They are seen only as a nuisance, swept hastily off, and driven as much as possible from the sight."
 At which the cooler Elinor replies quietly, "It is not everyone who has your passion for dead leaves."
 And later when she hears Sir John Middleton's account of John Willoughby, her eyes sparkle, and she says, "That is what I like; that is what a young man ought to be.
 Whatever be his pursuits, his eagerness in them should know no moderation, and leave him no sense of fatigue."

-When Marianne is helped by the dashing Willoughby, she falls deeply and sincerely in love with him, abhorring all society's conventions, and ignoring her sister's rational warnings that her impulsive behaviour leaves her open to gossip and innuendo.
+When Marianne is helped by the dashing Willoughby, she falls deeply and sincerely in love with him, abhorring all of society's conventions, and ignoring her sister's rational warnings that her impulsive behaviour leaves her open to gossip and innuendo.
 His painful spurning of her, and the shocking discovery of his dissipated character, finally causes her to recognise her misjudgment of him.
-She acts exactly as she feels, thus making herself and everyone around her miserable when Willoughby leaves her, as opposed to her sister, who keeps the secret of Edward's prior engagement to another in quiet, thoughtful composure.
+She acts exactly as she feels, thus making herself and everyone around her miserable when Willoughby leaves her.
+This is in contrast to her sister, who keeps the secret of Edward's prior engagement to another in quiet, thoughtful composure.